 With a managed, outsourced executive assistant service, you get experienced managers who understand how to build processes and workflows to make the service as efficient as possible.
 The managers also coach assistants and provide quality control of their work.

 The management layer improves service performance and assistant retention.
-In a managed service, assistants have career growth opportunities—they can become mentors, managers, and trainers.
-They can also move into operational roles like recruiting, HR, and IT.
+In a managed service, assistants have career growth opportunities.
+They can become mentors, managers, and trainers, and they can also move into operational roles such as recruiting, HR, and IT.

-VAs stay longer at firms that provide growth opportunities, especially in regions where those opportunities are scarce.
+VAs stay longer at firms that provide growth opportunities, especially in regions where such opportunities are scarce.

 “The remote executive assistant market was in robust health before the onset of the global pandemic,” SIA said.
 “As COVID-19 swept across the world in Q1 2020, firms took an initial hit to demand, especially among SME customers, but growth for many is now back to pre-COVID levels, if not higher.”